elgatosf/streamdeck-kit-ipad/README.md

 ## Getting started

+First, add the [DriverKit Communicates with Drivers](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_driverkit_communicates-with-drivers) capability to your app target.
+Refer to [Adding capabilities to your app](https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-app/) for guidance.

 Rendering content on a Stream Deck is very simple with SwiftUI, much like designing a typical app UI.

 ```swift